almostoutlier/Projects/CustomResumeGenerator/README.md

 ## Contact

-For any questions or feedback, please contact [@almostoutlier](alaharivirinchi123@gmail.com) or connect with me on [LinkedIn]<a href = "https://www.linkedin.com/in/alahari-virinchi/">.
+For any questions or feedback, please contact [@almostoutlier](alaharivirinchi123@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/alahari-virinchi/).